-I have always associated the Japanese custom of hanami (flower viewing) with cherry blossom.
-Because of this, whenever I think of hanami, I think of light pinks and a dainty cherry blossom flowers.
-But at Hanamiyama, there is so much to see than just cherry blossom!
+I have always associated the Japanese custom of hanami (flower viewing) with light pink cherry blossom.
+But at Hanamiyama, there is just so much colour!

-I’m not very knowledgeable about different types of flowers, so I translated the names of some of the flowers we saw during our trip.
-They include Yoshino cherry blossom (someiyoshino), double cherry blossom (yaenozakura), peach blossom (momo), flowering peach blossom (hanamomo), white magnolia (hakumokuren), Japanese quince (boke), Japanese allspice (roubai), among many others.
+During my visit to Hanamiyama I saw Yoshino cherry blossom (someiyoshino), double cherry blossom (yaenozakura), peach blossom (momo), flowering peach blossom (hanamomo), white magnolia (hakumokuren), Japanese quince (boke), Japanese allspice (roubai), among many others.

-After entering the park, and starting on the 1 hour walking route, I came to the conclusion that, despite the beauty of the surrounding fields and hills, the flowers and foliage within the grounds of Hanamiyama is on a whole other level.
+After entering the park, I came to realise that, despite the beauty of the surrounding fields and hills, the flowers and foliage within the grounds of Hanamiyama are on a whole other level.

-There were so many different types of flowers, and the curving shapes of the path up the hill that stands at the centre of Hanamiyama means that it is exciting to try and guess what kind of flower you might meet at the next turn or bend.
+There were so many different types of flowers, and the curving shapes of the path up the hill that stands at the centre of Hanamiyama meant that it was exciting to try and guess what kind of flower you might meet at the next turn or bend.

 The 1-hour course took us a little longer because we took a lot of photographs on the way up, but it didn’t feel like it dragged on or was too long.
-Being outside under the warm sun, smelling the light scents of the different blossom passing past me on the wind, hearing bird song – it was so lovely that I was hoping that it didn’t end.
+Being outside under the warm sun, smelling the light scents of the different blossom passing past me on the wind, hearing bird song – it was so lovely.

 From the top of Hanamiyama, we had a quick rest, took photographs and planned our route down using the visitor maps that we received upon entering the park.